pjay79/pjay79/README.md

 Software Engineer building Web and Mobile applications across the Full Stack.
 Specialising in TypeScript, React, React Native, and Node.
 AWS Community Builder at Amazon Web Services.

 Experienced as a Lead Developer on multiple projects whilst working in Startup and Agency environments.
-Interested in Digital Health, FinTech, DevOps, and Solution Architecture..
+Interested in Digital Health, FinTech, DevOps, and Solution Architecture.
 Self-taught generalist with curiosity for continuous learning.
-Available for hire for Cloud Consulting.
+3x AWS Certified and available for hire for Cloud Consulting.

 ![pjay79's github stats](https://github-readme-stats.vercel.app/api?username=pjay79&show_icons=true&theme=cobalt)